Force over Distance: Chapter 28

 “Yes,” Rush broke in smoothly, “under extenuating circumstances, brought on by a plan executed by Homeworld Command that completely disabled the ship.”

-“Yeah, okay, we see your point,” O’Neill said, dryly.
-“Carter, do you and Rush want to start going over these plans of yours?
+“Yeah, okay, we get your point,” O’Neill said, dryly.
+“Carter, you and Rush wanna go over these plans of yours?
 Colonel Young and I can keep chatting.”

 The two scientists left the room.
 The door swished shut in the middle of the first question that Carter fired at Rush.